Gabaghoulios/Capstone_1/README.md

 ## Prepare

 R was selected for this project due to the volume of data involved.
+Data was collected between 2019 and 2020.
 In the prepare phase the following steps were completed:

 *Downloaded two .csv files from divvy-tripdata.com

 *Imported the data in RStudio for processing and analysis

+These were my observations upon initial inspection of the datasets:

+* In the 2019 data, birth year and gender were included in customer information, along with trip duration.
+These were not included in the 2020 dataset.